Chuzzy92/futaconnect/README.md

 # futaconnect
- A campus-based social network serving only yhe staff and students vested on this community.
+ A campus-based social network serving only the staff and students vested on this community.